Couples Therapy in Boulder for Midlife Partners

 You may still love each other, but feel more like roommates than partners.
-Conversations may turn into conflict, defensiveness, or silence.
-Or perhaps the distance between you has grown slowly over time, and you’re no longer sure how to close the gap.
+Conversations may turn into conflict or shutdown, and the distance between you may feel harder to close.

 Couples Often Reach Out When…